INSTITUTIONAL REVIEW BOARD

 **Only studies approved or altered after 1/21/19 will be governed the new rule.

-For approved existing studies: the below noted consent form changes will need to be incorporated at the next Continuing Review or with the next Modification, whichever comes first.
+For approved existing studies: the below noted consent form changes will need to be incorporated at the next Continuing Review or with the next Modification only if the modification being submitted is in fact already about revising the CF in another way, whichever comes first.

 New consent requirements: